The 7 Types of Vegetarian Diets

 It is also important to research what nutrients you may be lacking in the diet if cutting out animal products.
 For instance, there are nutrients vegetarians should consider taking to lower the risk of deficiencies when cutting out some food groups, including iron, vitamin B12, calcium, vitamin D, zinc, iodine, and omega-3 fatty acids.

 A Registered Dietitian can further help devise a plan that best suits your personal needs and preferences, along with protecting from nutritional deficiencies.

 Especially if an avid omnivore, giving up meat and animal products cold turkey may be quite the feat.

 However, starting small and slow is just fine!
 Making slight modifications can ease the transition and lessen the overwhelming task of eliminating common food groups.

 Simple tricks to maneuver into a vegetarian diet include practicing meatless Mondays and incorporating more plant-based proteins into your daily lunches, and swapping dairy milk with soy, almond, or another plant-based milk.
 With time, these tricks will start to become habits and a natural part of your daily life.

 4. Enjoy the plant-based journey and have fun!

 Going vegetarian does not have to be – or should be – intimidating.
 Enjoy this newfound journey and have fun throughout the process!
 Experiment with different recipes and utilizing various plant-based sources, including in this chickpea burger recipe.

 And if you get a craving for meat… Relax!
 Choosing to adopt a vegetarian or vegan lifestyle is not a life sentence and considering this is your choice, you are the one in control.
-So if (un)intentionally order and enjoy a beef burger, that is completely okay!
-Truly, whatever your reason for eliminating meat and other animal products, remember it was a good idea for you.
+So if (un)intentionally order and enjoy a beef burger, that is completely okay.